Alpha-Beta HMM: Interpretable Low-Parameter Hidden Markov Filtering in Dynamic Environments: Problem Setup and Development of the Algorithm

-In a static environment, where the underlying true state remains constant over time, the exact belief \eqref{belief} can be computed exactly and recursively using Bayes' theorem, resulting in the following update rule for each possible state indexed by $m$:
+In a static environment, where the underlying true state remains constant over time, the belief \eqref{belief} can be computed exactly and recursively using Bayes' rule, resulting in the following update rule for each possible state indexed by $m$:

 Such constructions are widely applied in decision-making, learning, and inference tasks for single or multi-agent systems in static environments.
-In multi-agent networks or social networks, the sequential process where agents infer the true state by observing the decisions of peers and signals generated by the environment, is referred to as (non-)Bayesian social learning\cite{banerjee1992simple,bikhchandani1992theory,acemoglu2011bayesian,jadbabaie2012non,molavi2018theory,nedic2017fast,lalitha2018social,bordignon2022learning, wu2023frequentist}.
-These models are widely used in economics, political science, and sociology to model the behavior of financial markets, social groups, and social networks\cite{chamley2004rational,acemoglu2011opinion}.
+In multi-agent or social networks, the process where agents infer the true state by observing the decisions of peers and signals generated by the environment, is referred to as (non-)Bayesian social learning\cite{banerjee1992simple,bikhchandani1992theory,acemoglu2011bayesian,jadbabaie2012non,molavi2018theory,nedic2017fast,lalitha2018social,bordignon2022learning, wu2023frequentist}.
+These models are widely used in economics, political science, and sociology to model the behavior of financial markets, public opinion, and social networks\cite{chamley2004rational,acemoglu2011opinion}.

 In dynamic environments, where the true state evolves over time, the reliance of \eqref{Bayes} on past observations can make it less effective.
 In such scenarios, optimal filtering methods include the Kalman filter\cite{anderson2005optimal} and the hidden Markov filter\cite{krishnamurthy2016partially}.
-The Kalman filter assumes that the state transitions of the environment follow a linear Gaussian model, while the hidden Markov filter assumes that the evolution of the true state follows a Markov chain.
 In this paper, we focus on filtering models related to the hidden Markov framework.
-Assuming that the transition probability matrix of the Markov chain between the $M$ states at each iteration is denoted as $P = \left[p_{nm}\right]_{M \times M}$, where $p_{nm} = \mathbb{P}\left[\theta_i^{\star} = \theta_m \mid \theta_{i-1}^{\star} = \theta_n \right]$, then the optimal belief update, based on the hidden Markov model (HMM), is given by:
+Assuming that the transition probability matrix of the Markov chain between the $M$ states at each iteration is denoted as $P = \left[p_{nm}\right]_{M \times M}$, where $p_{nm} = \mathbb{P}\left[\theta_i^{\star} = \theta_m | \theta_{i-1}^{\star} = \theta_n \right]$, then the belief update, based on the hidden Markov model (HMM), is given by: